mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 If both feature toggles are enabled, `ENABLE_CONF_GENERATION_ON_DEPLOY` will prevail.
 :::

-To see more detail about how to activate the feature toggles you can read [this reference](/self_hosted/feature-toggle.md).
+If you have a Self-Hosted Console installation, and you want to see more detail about how to activate the feature toggles, you can read [this reference](/self_hosted/feature-toggle.md).
 ## Migrating your projects

 The migration process for an existing Project is currently completely manual and impacts several entities.